Lesson 6 - Real GPU (the one-rental capstone)¶

 hami-isolation-validation.md- co-residency, virtualizednvidia-smi, allocation refusal, real-HW exhaustion, mechanism (Part B) - [x]

-inference-benchmark-report.md- the concurrency sweep + saturation knee (Part C) - π§
+inference-benchmark-report.md- the concurrency sweep + saturation knee (Part D) - 🚧

-slurm-gres-validation.md- the real--gres=gpuenforcement section (Part D β planned future update, optional)
+slurm-gres-validation.md- the real--gres=gpuenforcement section (Part E - planned future update, optional)

-π¬ What this session covers.
-Parts A, B, and C give you the real single-node serving
+🔬 What this session covers.
+Parts A, B, C, and D give you the real single-node serving

-path: a CUDA pod executing, real DCGM telemetry, enforced GPU sharing, and real inference
+path: a CUDA pod executing, real DCGM telemetry, enforced GPU sharing, HAMi coexisting with the

 None of this covers NCCL/NVLink/MIG/GPUDirect-RDMA, multi-node scale, or sharing-performance